Restricted Free Agent In The NHL Explained

 Conclusion

 Most times, RFAs do not opt to look for offer sheets or go for salary arbitration.
-Waiting till they are unrestricted free agents before looking for other options is common practice.
+Waiting until they are unrestricted free agents before looking for other options is common practice.
 Having disputes with an NHL team early on in their career might not be a good call.

-This brings us to the end of restricted free agents in the NHL.
+This brings us to the end of restricted-free agents in the NHL.
 Thanks for reading.

 Similar Posts